 Durham County Library will host local photographer M J Sharp for a presentation of her work, Getting Personal with the Patriarchy, at 7 p.m. on Thursday, February 5 at the Main Library, 300 N. Roxboro St.

-Durham County Library will host cast members from the PlayMakers production of Trouble in Mind for a discussion of the play at 7 p.m. on Monday, January 12 at Southwest Regional Library, 3605 Shannon Rd.
+Durham County Library will host cast members from the PlayMakers production of An Enemy of the People for a discussion of the play at 7 p.m. on Monday, February 2 at Southwest Regional Library, 3605 Shannon Rd.

 The Museum of Durham History, Durham County Library’s North Carolina Collection and the Rotary Club of Durham will host two “pop-up” museums with the theme “My Durham Beginnings.”
 The first will be held on Saturday, January 31, 10:30 a.m.-12:30 p.m., at the Durham History Hub, 500 W. Main St. The second is Sunday, February 15, […]

 Durham County Library announces the launch of PrinterOn, a service that will allow Durham County Library patrons to print to any library printer from their mobile device or their internet-enabled computer.